MicrosoftDocs/azure-stack-docs/azure-stack/aks-hci/reference/ps/set-akshciregistration.md

 ### Register AKS on Azure Stack HCI using a service principal

-If you do not have access to a subscription on which you're an "Owner", you can connect your AKS cluster to Azure Arc using a service principal.
+If you do not have access to a subscription on which you're an "Owner", you can register your AKS host to Azure for billing using a service principal.

 Log in to Azure using the [Connect-AzAccount](/powershell/module/az.accounts/connect-azaccount) PowerShell command: